Can Keir Starmer give Britain the change it desperately wants? - KESQ

 Then Labour leader, the hard-left Jeremy Corbyn, was forced to resign and reluctantly hand his party to the centrist Keir Starmer, a former lawyer, knight of the realm and exactly the type of establishment figure that Corbyn and the far-left despise.

-In little over four years, Starmer has pulled off a once-impossible coup and dragged his Labour Party from the margins of British politics to what is set to be a thumping victory in Thursday’s general election.
+In little over four years, Starmer has pulled off a once-impossible coup and dragged his Labour Party from the margins of British politics to a thumping victory in Thursday’s general election.

 It will be the first time Labour has been in power since 2010 and the first time it has entered power from opposition since Tony Blair’s historic win in 1997.